 Many countries have restrictions on the export of weapons, military equipment, and dual-use goods (goods that can be used for both civilian and military purposes).
 These are often sensitive goods that require strict control and authorization.

-The export of technology, especially that with security-relevant applications, can be restricted.
+The export of technology, especially those with security-relevant applications, may be restricted.
 This includes high-tech products, software, or know-how that could be used for military or security-related applications.

 3. Sanctions against specific countries: